gautam8955/Technical-Assessment-Task/README.md

 --> Than it will find the BMI Category and Health Risk and add them to same record.
 --> AT last it will count the No. of Persons fall in the overweight category.

+# Tools and Technologies used
+--> Node.js
+--> Express.js
+--> JavaScript
+--> Mocha and chai for writing test cases.
+--> Postman for firing request.
+--> VS code Editor.